KonradSzwarc/better-self-toolbox/src/data/tools/en/north-star-metric.md

 - Books you read each month
 - Words/phrases in a foreign language you learn each week
-- Reflections or summaries written after learning sessions -
+- Reflections or summaries written after learning sessions

-- Minutes of mindfulness practice daily
 - New perspectives explored through reading weekly
-- Hours of sleep you get each night
 - New concepts or techniques learned monthly

 ### Community Impact